JetBrains/kotlin/spec-docs/annotation-options.md

 annotation class MyAnn
 ```

-> An alternative would be to make target a aproperty of `kotlin.annotation`, but then we'd
+> An alternative would be to make target a property of `kotlin.annotation`, but then we'd
 * lose the advantage of varargs, because there are more optional parameters
 * be non-uniform with Java, thus making it harder to figure how to make a Java annotation Kotlin-friendly